Actions of finite group schemes on curves: Generically free actions on curves

 (ii)$\Leftrightarrow$(iii) This follows from the fact that $\cO(G)$ is a local $k$-algebra of dimension $p^n$ and residue field $k$.

 To show the final assertion, we may again assume $k$ algebraically closed.
 If $G$ contains no copy of $\alpha_p$, then $G$ is diagonalizable by \cite[IV.3.3.7]{DG}.
-Thus, $G \simeq \prod_{i = 1}^r \mu_{p^{m_i}}$ by the structure of diagonalizable group schemes (see e.g. \cite[IV.1.1.2]{DG}).
-In view of (ii), it follows that $r = 1$.
+Thus, $G \simeq \prod_{i = 1}^r \mu_{p^{m_i}}$ in view of the structure of diagonalizable group schemes (see e.g. \cite[IV.1.1.2]{DG}).
+Using (ii), it follows that $r = 1$.

 So we may assume that $\alpha_p \subset G$.
 By (ii) again, we then have $G_1 = \alpha_p$.
 The relative Frobenius $F_G$ yields an exact sequence

 where $\cO(F(G)) = \cO(G)^p = k[T]/(T^{p^{n-1}})$ in view of (iii).
 Arguing by induction on $n$, we may assume that $F(G)$ is either unipotent or isomorphic to $\mu_{p^{n-1}}$.
 In the former case, $G$ is unipotent.
 In the latter case, $G$ is trigonalizable (see \cite[IV.2.3.1]{DG}) and hence $G \simeq \alpha_p \rtimes \mu_{p^{n-1}}$ by loc.~cit., IV.2.3.5.
 But then $\dim(\fg) = 2$, a contradiction. \end{proof}